jltaylor-us/StardewRangeHighlight/README.md

 Works with Stardew Valley 1.4, single player and multiplayer.
-No known incompatibilities with other mods, although if another mod also shows range highlights (e.g., UI Info Suite) then each mod will show its own highlight, which is probably not what you want.
-You probably want to disable the other mod's range highlighting (for example, by using UI Info Suite's in-game menu to disable its range highlighting).
+No known incompatibilities with other mods, although if another mod also shows range highlights (e.g., UI Info Suite) then each mod will show its own highlight.
+The result is not horrible, but you probably want to disable the other mod's range highlighting if possible (for example, by using UI Info Suite's in-game menu to disable its range highlighting).

 ### Installation